 I didn't grow up having chicken noodle soup, but I did devour many bowls of chicken soup flavored with middle eastern spices.
 This easy chicken soup is like no other you've had before.
 Its deep flavors come from cinnamon and cumin and instead of noodles, we have added chickpeas.

-I’m happy to let you know that this is a gluten free chicken soup that’s easy to make and is a great alternative to the standard soup recipes that seem to be everywhere on the internet.
+I'm happy to let you know that this is a gluten free chicken soup that's easy to make and is a great alternative to the standard soup recipes that seem to be everywhere on the internet.
+It's simple and easy to prepare, making it a perfect fall dinner to enjoy on cold days.

 - Chickpeas - canned would work well.
 Check out this guide on how to cook dried chickpeas if you prefer to cook chickpeas at home.